barnalismollich/coyotiv-barnali-smollich/README.md

 No chat tool.
 No todo / shopping list.
 Form follows function, i.e. it can just be a plain white website with a header and "Impressum" and other mandatory stuff (Privacy, Policy) and not a fancy website.
 Only storage of documents.
 No storage of photos, videos in the first version.
-I would like to write / tape diary regularly in order not to forget the happy and unhappy moments in our family life but audios will not be done in first version.6.
+I would like to write / tape diary regularly in order not to forget the happy and unhappy moments in our family life but audios will not be done in first version.

 References / Sources

 Evernote, Penzu, Jimdo templates, balsamiq tutorial Armagan, google drive / amazon drive